C: Other languages

-In the Romance languages French, Spanish, Italian, Romanian, and Portuguese, c generally has a "hard" value of //k// and a "soft" value whose pronunciation varies by language.
+In the Romance languages French, Spanish, Italian, Romanian, Catalan, and Portuguese, c generally has a "hard" value of //k// and a "soft" value whose pronunciation varies by language.
 In French, Portuguese, Catalan, and Spanish from Latin America and some places in Spain, the soft c value is //s// as it is in English.
 In the Spanish spoken in most of Spain, the soft c is a voiceless dental fricative //θ//.
 In Italian and Romanian, the soft c is /[t͡ʃ]/.

 Germanic languages usually use c for Romance loans or digraphs, such as ch and ck, but the rules vary across languages.
 Of all the Germanic languages, only English uses the initial c in native Germanic words like come.
 Other than English, Dutch uses c the most, for most Romance loans and the digraph ch.
 German uses c in the digraphs ch and ck, and the trigraph sch, but by itself only in unassimilated loanwords and proper names.
 Danish keeps soft c in Romance words but changes hard c to k.
 Swedish has the same rules for soft and hard c as Danish, and also uses c in the digraph ck and the very common word och, "and".
 Norwegian, Afrikaans, and Icelandic are the most restrictive, replacing all cases of c with k or s, and reserving c for unassimilated loanwords and names.

 All Balto-Slavic languages that use the Latin alphabet, as well as Albanian, Hungarian, Pashto, several Sami languages, Esperanto, Ido, Interlingua, and Americanist phonetic notation (and those aboriginal languages of North America whose practical orthography derives from it), use c to represent //t͡s//, the voiceless alveolar or voiceless dental sibilant affricate.
 In Hanyu Pinyin, the standard romanization of Mandarin Chinese, the letter represents an aspirated version of this sound, //t͡s^{h}//.